hornet-gt/hornet/docs/CodeConventions.md

     - *Curly Bracket*: inline (`for (...) {`)
     - *Conditional Statement* (`if, for, while`): no bracket for one line body
     - *Separate words from symbols*: `if (`, `var = x + y;`
-    - *Class/Struct*: first variable members, then methods.
-                      First public members, then protected, then private.

 * **Safe Code**